vuejs/vuex/docs/en/mutations.md

 # Mutations

 Vuex mutations are essentially events: each mutation has a **name** and a **handler**.
-The handler function always gets the entire state tree as the first argument:
+The handler function will receive the state as the first argument:

 ``` js
 import Vuex from 'vuex'